Kitware/CMake/Help/manual/cmake.1.rst

   Build target ``clean`` first, then build.
   (To clean only, use ``--target clean``.)

+``--resolve-package-references=<on|off|only>``
+  .. versionadded:: 3.23

+  Resolve remote package references (e.g. NuGet packages) before build.
+  When set to ``on`` (default), packages will be restored before building a target.
+When set to ``only``, the packages will be restored, but no build will be performed.
+When set to ``off``, no packages will be restored.

+  If the target does not define any package references, this option does nothing.

 ``--use-stderr``
   Ignored.
 Behavior is default in CMake >= 3.0.